 Let’s face it: budgeting, if never done or forgotten for a while, grows increasingly daunting.
 If you’ve explored every method for budgeting out there but can’t find the one that fits your lifestyle or schedule, it may be time to simplify your routine or try a more automated option.
-If you’re ready to dive in and become a Budget Boss, here’s 3 things you need to keep in mind to boot those budget blues.
+If you’re ready to dive in and become a Budget Boss, here are three things you need to keep in mind to boot those budget blues.

 1. No one budgets manually anymore.

-Okay well, no one should budget manually anymore.
+Okay, well, no one needs to budget manually anymore.
+If thinking about budgeting by hand makes you nervous to start, we get it.
 Your time is way too valuable to track and input every expenditure one at a time anymore.
-There are a ton of awesome apps out there that do the tracking for you and organize it all.
-But if you’re a member, why not do it in-house to keep your information safe?
+There are many excellent apps out there that do the tracking for you and organize it all.
+But if you’re a member, why not do it in-house (and for free!) to keep your information safe?
 If it’s automation you’re looking for, Altana’s online banking platform empowers you to do it all!
-Get logged in and get started with the Money Desktop tab.
+Get logged in and started with the Money Desktop tab.
 You’ll have the option to build your budget from scratch or auto-generate from your spending history.

 Not only can you auto-build your budget, but you can also automate your savings, your bill pay, and your debt payoff.
 This is great for two main reasons: